shreyash24bce10926-dev/oss-audit-24BCE10926/README.md

 # Open Source Software Project

-a set of 5 bash scripts written to audit VLC media player as part of the open source software course assignment.
+a set of 5 bash scripts written to audit VLC media player as part of the open source software course asignment.

 ---